Lancaster, California: Lancaster JetHawks

 The Lancaster JetHawks were a minor league baseball team of the California League located in Lancaster, California.
 The team was named for the city's association with the aerospace industry and played its home games at The Hangar.
 The Lancaster JetHawks were last the Class A - Advanced affiliate of the Colorado Rockies since 2016.
 In 2012, the JetHawks won their first California League Championship in franchise history.
 In 2020, MLB revoked the JetHawks' affiliation in a contraction of all Minor League Baseball.

 The Los Angeles Slam

 The Los Angeles Slam is a team of the American Basketball Association, formed in 2008.
 The team relocated to Lancaster in 2011.

 Lancaster Sound Breakers

-On November 8th, 2022, the Independent Pecos League announced the Lancaster Sound Breakers as an expansion team.
-The team will begin play in May 2023.
+On November 8, 2022, the Independent Pecos League announced the Lancaster Sound Breakers as an expansion team.
+The team played their first home game in May 2023 at The Hangar.

+AV Alta Football Club

+On October 4, 2023, AV Alta FC was announced as an expansion team in USL League One, the third division of soccer in the United States.
+The team began play in 2025 at the newly renovated Lancaster Municipal Stadium, after having converted "The Hangar" into a soccer-specific stadium.

 Parks and recreation

 Master plan of trails and bikeways

 The city's declared intent is to create a connected network of on-road and off-road trails and bikeway facilities to accommodate users of all ages and abilities including equestrians.
 This network is to provide linkages between residential areas, commercial centers, transportation hubs, employment centers, and recreational activities.

 The Master Plan of Trails and Bikeways has been a collaborative effort with a variety of community interests, from transportation, public health, law enforcement, people with disabilities, schools, public and community-based bicycling, walking, equestrian groups and general public.
 The Master Plan directly responds to citizen input from the General Planning process.
 The plan will guide the design and development of pedestrian, bicycle and trail facilities to try to encourage people to use healthier transportation modes in Lancaster.